A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Introduction

-An \textit{augmenting path} is a set of edges between two free nodes that alternates between matched and unmatched edges.
-In \autoref{fig:graph}, the horizontal edges connecting the two free nodes (represented as squares) is not an augmenting path because there are two consecutive unmatched edges.
+An \textit{augmenting path} is a set of edges between two free vertices that alternates between matched and unmatched edges.
+In \Cref{fig:graph}, the horizontal edges connecting the two free vertices (represented as squares) is not an augmenting path because there are two consecutive unmatched edges.
 A \textit{sap} (shortest augmenting path) is an augmenting path with the fewest edges of any augmenting path.
-In \autoref{fig:graph}, the augmenting path along the blossom between the free nodes forms a sap.
-We call a node \textit{inner} with respect to an augmenting path if it is closer than its matched pair (the node with which it shares a matched edge) to the closest free vertex.
-Inner nodes are illustrated in \autoref{fig:graph} as hollow circles.
-All other nodes (including free nodes, all nodes on a blossom, and nodes adjacent to an edge equidistant between two free nodes) are \textit{outer}.
+In \Cref{fig:graph}, the augmenting path along the blossom between the free vertices forms a sap.
+We call a vertex \textit{inner} with respect to an augmenting path if it is closer than its matched pair (the vertex with which it shares a matched edge) to the closest free vertex.
+Here `closeness' is measured by the number of edges on the augmenting path between the vertex in question and the closest free vertex.
+Inner vertices are illustrated in \Cref{fig:graph} as hollow circles.
+All other vertices---including free vertices, all vertices on a blossom, and vertices adjacent to an edge equidistant between two free vertices---are \textit{outer}.
+Whether a vertex is inner or outer may change as the augmenting paths grow: An inner vertex can become outer (e.g. if it becomes part of a blossom) but an outer vertex cannot become inner.

-Notice that we can use the partial matching and sap in \autoref{fig:graph} to get a larger (in this case maximum) matching.
+Notice that we can use the partial matching and sap in \Cref{fig:graph} to get a larger (in this case maximum) matching.
 We simply take the symmetric difference of the partial matching and augmenting path.
 That is, we include every unmatched edge (since it is in augmenting path but not the partial matching) and remove every matched edge (since it is in both the augmenting path and the partial matching).
-The result is a larger matching where each node with an edge in the partial matching has an edge in the larger matching and the previously free nodes also have edges.
+The result is a larger matching where each vertex with an edge in the partial matching has an edge in the larger matching and the previously free vertices also have matched edges.